 3. Gather the forces

-- Organize a team around COVID-19 research.
+- Organise a team around COVID-19 research.
 Have an online meeting with a couple of members of your team and assign research responsibilities to create a conclusive list of all necessary precautions for your venue reopening.

 4. What’s your strategy?